-The boiling point of propane, butane, and natural gas are -42°C, -0.4°C, and -161.6°C. Thus, natural gas is a better option for easier combustion in cold weather.
+The boiling point of propane, butane, and natural gas is -42°C, -0.4°C, and -161.6°C. Thus, natural gas is a better option for smoother combustion in cold weather.
 But between propane and butane, propane takes less time to heat up.

-Now, if we take a look at the BTU rating of three gases, propane has higher BTU than butane and natural gas.
-In terms of longevity of the fuel of the same volume, butane tends to burn 12% more than the same volume of propane.
+Now, if we take a look at the BTU rating of the three gases, propane has a higher BTU than butane and natural gas.
+In terms of longevity of the fuel of the same volume, butane tends to burn 12% more than the same amount of propane.

-Just one disadvantage of butane is, it takes more time to convert from liquid form to gaseous form.
+One disadvantage of butane is that it takes more time to convert from liquid form to gaseous form.

 Supply and Storage:

-We know that natural gas is supplied by the independent gas suppliers to the houses through the supply lines.
-As per concern in good cooking, there’s no fear of running out in case of natural gas.
+We know that independent gas suppliers supply natural gas to houses through the supply lines.
+There’s no fear of running out in natural gas as per concern in good cooking.
 No refill or exchange is necessary.
-So in case of adverse weather or poor transport system, natural gas is a very good option.
+So in case of adverse weather or a weak transport system, natural gas is a perfect option.
 On the other hand, propane and butane gas are carried in cylinders.
 So regular refill or exchange is necessary.

 But since these are portable, you can take these for outdoor parties, barbecue, and grilling.
 One important factor while using LPG is the longevity of storage.
 Propane is easier to store for a long time under different weather conditions.
-Butane is more of propellant in nature, thus it’s less cooking friendly.
+Butane is more of a fuel in nature.
+Thus it’s less cooking friendly.
 Butane is slightly costlier than propane.

 However, between natural gas and propane, natural gas is cheaper per unit.
 But since propane is more efficient in the case of BTU rating, it is more affordable than natural gas.

 Therefore, propane can be a good option for your kitchen if you have easier access to the refill or exchange.
 Butane is nearly similar to propane.
-But in cold weather it might get tough to cook with butane.
-Lastly, natural gas also provides you with satisfactory cooking performance in addition to no extra efforts of storage and refill.
+But in cold weather, it might get tough to cook with butane.
+Lastly, natural gas also provides you with satisfactory cooking performance and no extra effort to store and refill.